 Trucks are large vehicles, and because of their massive size, they have a more prominent blind spot than any other passenger vehicle.
 An inattentive or inexperienced truck driver can run over a vehicle driving in its blind spot if they’re not careful, resulting in severe injuries to the driver and occupants of the passenger vehicle.
-Head and brain injuries are the most common types of injuries sustained after a truck wreck.
+Head and brain injuries are the most common injuries sustained after a truck wreck.

 A car accident can happen for many different reasons, some of which include the following.

 According to the Centers for Disease Control and Prevention (CDC), distracted driving resulted in 424,000 people injured and a loss of 3,100 lives in 2019.
-20% of the distracted driving accident victims were people not in a vehicle but either walking, riding their bikes, or otherwise outside of a car.
+20% of the distracted driving accident victims were people not in a vehicle but walking, riding their bikes, or otherwise outside a car.

 Distractions while driving include talking, eating, setting up the radio, using the GPS, watching videos, and putting makeup on, among many other distractions.
 A speeding vehicle and a minor distraction are a lethal concoction, causing an accident, resulting in fatal injuries or even wrongful death.

 Texting, talking on the phone, or using the phone while behind the wheel is also a distraction.
 However, it has its separate category due to the massive number of accidents resulting from using the phone.
 With their hands and eyes off the road, drivers are 23 times more likely to crash.